nstevens1040/Create-CookieCollectionFromJson/README.md

 ## Windows PowerShell Quick Start

 I'm leaving this at the top of the page for convenience.
-The command below will make **Create-CookieCollectionFromJson** available in your current Windows PowerShell session.
+The command below will make **Create-CookieCollectionFromJson** available in your current PowerShell session.
 ```ps1
 iex (irm "https://raw.githubusercontent.com/nstevens1040/Create-CookieCollectionFromJson/main/Create-CookieCollectionFromJson.ps1")
 ```

-# Using cookies in Windows PowerShell
+## Using cookies in PowerShell

-Together with my other library [Execute.HttpRequest](https://github.com/nstevens1040/Execute.HttpRequest), this script will alow you to make authenticated HTTP requests in Windows PowerShell via cookies.
+Together with my other library **[Execute.HttpRequest](https://github.com/nstevens1040/Execute.HttpRequest)**, this script will alow you to make authenticated HTTP requests in PowerShell via cookies.

+**Create-CookieCollectionFromJson** works for both **Windows PowerShell 5.1** as well as **PowerShell Core 7.1.3**.

+Though, I should mention that although **[Execute.HttpRequest](https://github.com/nstevens1040/Execute.HttpRequest)** is fully functional in **Windows PowerShell** you will find that the DOM Parsing functionality is lost if you try to use it in **PowerShell Core** because it relies on the Trident rendering engine (Microsoft.mshtml.dll).

-Create-CookieCollectionFromJson creates a **System.Net.CookieCollection** object in **Windows PowerShell** using the json exported from the [EditThisCookie](https://www.editthiscookie.com) browser extension.
+Create-CookieCollectionFromJson creates a **System.Net.CookieCollection** object in **PowerShell** using the json exported from the [EditThisCookie](https://www.editthiscookie.com) browser extension.

-(*This will not work in PowerShell Core because the script uses .NET Framework libraries*)
 **A word of caution; please be smart while using your cookies.
 They are used to authenticate you.**

 # Getting Started